ymatrix-data/gpupgrade/README.md

 ### Build and test the upgrade tool

 ```
-make depend  # run this before the first build; it installs required Go utilities

 make
 make check   # runs tests
 make install # installs into $GOBIN